GClunies/reflekt/README.md

   ```
   </p></details>

-- On merge to main branch in GitHub, automatically your updated tracking plan code to Segment Protocols using a GitHub Action.
-Reflekt handles the conversion for you.
+- Merge the changes to the main branch in GitHub, triggering a GitHub Action to automatically sync your changes to Segment Protocols using `reflekt push --name my-plan`.
   <details><summary><strong>sync-plans-github-action.yml</strong> (CLICK TO EXPAND EXAMPLE)</summary><p>

   ```yaml